DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-values.md

 In other words, Getter defines one field of pluggable React component state.
 Typically, Getter holds [normalized data](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html).

 The main application of Getter is a possibility to connect a result value to markup.
-[TemplateConnector](../reference/template-connector.md) is a visialisation primitive that serves this need.
+[TemplateConnector](../reference/template-connector.md) is a vizualization primitive that serves this need.

 .embedded-demo({ "path": "core-getter/value-getter" })